-The bondholders, claiming to represent Japanese and international pension funds, plan to propose an alternative to Micron’s deal (MU), according to a copy of a filing in Tokyo District Court, a translation of which was submitted July 9 in U.S. Bankruptcy Court in Wilmington, Delaware.
+The bondholders, claiming to represent Japanese and international pension funds, plan to propose an alternative to Micron’s deal (MU:US), according to a copy of a filing in Tokyo District Court, a translation of which was submitted July 9 in U.S. Bankruptcy Court in Wilmington, Delaware.
 Elpida filed for bankruptcy protection in February.

 Micron agreed to buy Elpida on July 2 in a deal that would double the U.S. company’s share of the global market for dynamic random access memory, the most widely used memory chips in personal computers, to about 24 percent.
-The deal would help Micron vie with industry leader Samsung Electronics Co. while giving it greater control over supply gluts that have caused it to report losses (MU) amid falling prices.
+The deal would help Micron vie with industry leader Samsung Electronics Co. while giving it greater control over supply gluts that have caused it to report losses (MU:US) amid falling prices.

 “The creditors cannot be compelled to accept a Micron transaction that produces a recovery below that which would result from a liquidation of the estate,” the bondholders said.